CG Principle

 Mr. Randy Sim Cheng Leong |

-Chairman of the Board of Directors, and the Compensation and Nomination Committee Member
+Director, Chairman of the Board of Directors, and the Compensation and Nomination Committee Member

 |